Keperra suburb profile

 Keperra rental market trends

-The rental market in Keperra has shown notable growth, with house rents increasing by 12.1% over the past year to $650 per week, while unit rents have remained stable at $400 per week.
-This stability in unit rents, combined with the rise in house rents, highlights Keperra as a balanced market offering diverse opportunities for both renters and investors.
+The rental market in Keperra has experienced notable growth, with house rents increasing by 14.5% over the past year to $670 per week.
+In contrast, unit rents have remained stable at $400 per week.
+With its appealing suburban lifestyle and proximity to Brisbane, Keperra continues to attract renters and investors seeking steady returns in a stable market.

 Suburbs near Keperra